-14 What additional regulations apply to underwriting arrangements?
+15 What additional regulations apply to underwriting arrangements?

-An underwriter of securities is required to be registered under the FIEL.
-The FIEL classifies financial businesses into four categories, and an underwriter of securities is required to be registered for the first-type (financial instruments business), which requires the most stringent financial, personnel or internal governance conditions as well as other matters.
-All financial institutions engaging in the underwriting business are members of, and are subject to the rules of, the JSDA.
+An underwriter of securities is required to be registered under the Financial Instruments and Exchange Act (FIEA).
+The FIEA classifies financial businesses into four categories, and an underwriter of securities is required to be registered for the first-type financial instruments business, which requires the most stringent financial, personnel or internal governance conditions as well as other matters.
+All financial institutions engaging in underwriting business are members of, and are subject to the rules of, the Japan Securities Dealers Association.